Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Metric Meta-Evaluation

 \subsection{LLM-as-a-Judge for Table Evaluation}

 Building on the LLM-as-a-judge paradigm~\cite{zheng2023judging,llm_judge}, we propose using LLMs to assess table extraction quality semantically.
-Given a ground truth table and its parsed counterpart, an LLM evaluates the pair on a 0--10 scale for content accuracy and structural preservation, i.e., whether every cell value can be unambiguously mapped to its row and column headers.
-We evaluate four popular LLMs as judges: DeepSeek-v3.2~\cite{deepseek_v3_2}, GPT-5-mini~\cite{gpt5}, Gemini-3-Flash-Preview~\cite{gemini_3}, and Claude Opus~4.6~\cite{claude_opus_4_6}, selected for their strong performance on public benchmarks across different price points.
+Given a ground truth table and its parsed counterpart, an LLM evaluates the pair on a 0--10 scale against the same high-level criterion given to human evaluators in Section~\ref{sec:human_eval} (semantic preservation of values, headers, and their associations).
+The exact prompt is shown in Figure~\ref{fig:judge_prompt} and was iteratively refined on a separate 50-pair set disjoint from the 518 evaluation pairs.
+It instructs the model to first enumerate concrete error candidates before assigning a final score, which encourages grounded judgments.
+We evaluate eight LLMs as judges, spanning proprietary and open-weight families at different price points: Claude Opus~4.6~\cite{claude_opus_4_6}, Gemini~3 Flash Preview, Gemini~3.1 Flash Lite Preview~\cite{gemini_3}, GPT-5.4 nano~\cite{gpt5}, DeepSeek-v3.2~\cite{deepseek_v3_2}, Gemma-4-31b-it and Gemma-4-26b-a4b-it~\cite{gemma_4}, and Mistral-Small-2603~\cite{mistral_small}.